 Blair v.
-Pitchess? held that execution of the California claim and delivery process under Code of Civil Procedure Sections 509-521 violated both the due process clauses of the Fifth and Fourteenth Amendments of the United States Constitution and Section 13 of Article I of the California Constitution and the unreasonable searches and seizures provisions of the Fourth Amendment of the United States Constitution and Section 19 of Article I of the California Constitution.
+Pitchess 7 held that execution of the California claim and delivery process under Code of Civil Procedure Sections 509-521 violated the unreasonable searches and seizures provisions and the due process clauses of the California and United States constitutions.

 Randone v.
-Appellate Department held that the California prejudgment levy of attachment procedure under subdivision 1 of Section 537 of the Code of Civil Procedure--which permitted the initial attachment of a debtor's property without affording him either notice of the attachment or a prior hearing--violated procedural due process as guaranteed by Section 13 of Article I of the California Constitution and the Fifth and Fourteenth Amendments of the United States Constitution.
+Appellate Department 8 held that the California prejudgment levy of attachment procedure under subdivision 1 of Section 537 of the Code of Civil Procedure-which permitted the initial attachment of a debtor's property without affording him either notice of the attachment or a prior hearing-violated procedural due process as guaranteed by the California and United States constitutions.
+The Commission is studying the ramifications of this decision and of Blair v.
+Pit-